texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 ### `int readAdc(int sensorNum)`

 On our real robot, a line sensor has an 8-channel analog to digital converter on it.
 This allows us to hook electronics components up to the robot and read information off of them.
 The data comes in as analog data; that is to say, electrical voltages.
-An <b>analog-to-digital (ADC)</b> converter converts these voltages to digital information, allowing us to use it in our computer programs.
+An **analog-to-digital (ADC)** converter converts these voltages to digital information, allowing us to use it in our computer programs.

 {{ site.data.alerts.tip }}
 <ul>